MinSeok-Pons-Kim/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am an applied scientist II at Amazon Alexa AI.
+I work on overcoming imbalanced and scarce real-world data for large language model based conversational AI.
+Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
+Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.
-I am an applied scientist at Amazon Alexa AI.
-I received my Ph.D in Graduate School of Data Science at KAIST under the supervision of [Prof. Jae-Gil Lee](https://scholar.google.com/citations?hl=ko&user=h9mbv9MAAAAJ).
+# I received my Ph.D in Graduate School of Data Science at KAIST under the supervision of [Prof. Jae-Gil Lee](https://scholar.google.com/citations?hl=ko&user=h9mbv9MAAAAJ).
 Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
 Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.